About

 WOMEN'S FIRST DIVISION

-The Women's First Division in 2023 was won by the Free State Women, who beat the 2022 champions, the SWD Eagirls, in a nail-biting final in Bloemfontein.
-The competition featured eight teams who played each other over a single round of league matches.
-The other teams who competed where the Leopards and Limpopo Blue Bulls, who were in the semi-finals, as well as the Valke, Pumas, Griffons and Griquas.
+The SWD Eagirls were crowned champions of the 2024 Women's First Division after a tense final against the Leopards in George as they reclaimed the title they last won in 2022.
+The competition featured seven teams who played each other over a single round of league matches.
+The other teams who participated in 2024 were the Limpopo Blue Bulls and Pumas, both of whom featured in the semi-finals, as well as the Valke, Griffons and Griquas.

 The history

-Womens First Division 2023 table
+Womens First Division 2024 table

 Pos Team PL W L D PF PA DIFF TF TA PTS